 On behalf of the PEI Subcommittee, the Commission is pleased to share a public draft of our prevention and early intervention report, Well and Thriving.
 This draft is the culmination of years of research, public engagement, and interviews with subject matter experts and consumers.
+Additionally, the Commission is pleased to share the first draft of the PEI Report Implementation Plan, which will guide the Commission’s efforts to put the report recommendations into effect.
 We look forward to your comments.

-Please click here to download a PDF of the public draft of Well and Thriving.
+Please click here to download a PDF of the public draft of Well and Thriving; please click here to download a PDF of the first public draft of the Report Implementation Plan.
+New or revised sections have been highlighted in yellow.
 Updated drafts of the report will be made available two weeks ahead of each meeting of the PEI Subcommittee.

 You may make comments on the draft in three ways:

-- Written (digital): Members of the public may email their comments to firstname.lastname@example.org.
+- Written (digital): Members of the public may email their comments to email@example.com.
 Comments received by September 1, 2022 at 5:00 p.m.
 PDT were published as part of the materials for the September 7 PEI Subcommittee meeting; comments received by September 30, 2022 at 5:00 p.m.
-PDT will be published as part of the materials for the October 6 PEI Subcommittee meeting.
+PDT were published as part of the materials for the October 6 PEI Subcommittee meeting.
+Comments received by January 13, 2023 at 5:00 p.m.
+PST will be published as part of the materials for the January 17 PEI Subcommittee meeting.

 - Written (physical): Members of the public may mail a hard copy of their comments to our physical address, 1812 9th Street, Sacramento, CA 95811.
 Comments received by September 1, 2022 at 5:00 p.m.
 PDT were published as part of the materials for the September 7 PEI Subcommittee meeting; comments received by September 30, 2022 at 5:00 p.m.
-PDT will be published as part of the materials for the October 6 PEI Subcommittee meeting.
+PDT were published as part of the materials for the October 6 PEI Subcommittee meeting.
+Comments received by January 13, 2023 at 5:00 p.m.
+PST will be published as part of the materials for the January 17 PEI Subcommittee meeting.

 - Verbal: Attend any or all meetings of the PEI Subcommittee either in person or virtually via Zoom.
 The first meeting took place September 7, 2022 at 9 a.m. in San Diego; please click here for more details on the September 7 meeting.
-The second will take place October 6, 2022 in Sacramento; please click here for more details on the October 6 meeting.
+The second took place October 6, 2022 in Sacramento; please click here for more details on the October 6 meeting.
+A third meeting will take place January 17, 2022 via teleconference; please click here for more details on the January 17 meeting.
 Additional meetings may be scheduled as needed.
 You will also be able to make comments when the report is presented to the Commission for adoption.